Aztec03hub/ovtim/README.md

 From root directory, run `pytest -v`

 ## To Do:
-Lots, god damnit.
-Lots.
+Lots, god damnit.. lots.
 But we're gonna create great things, mark my words.
 Add a config file manager/package of some sort.

 ## To Save Current Environment to `requirements.txt`: